 Prerequisites

-3. Directory: LDAP must be configured and reachable
+ABAC_enablemust be enabled.Directory service: LDAP must be configured and reachable.

 Enabling ABAC